saoudrizwan/Piano/README.md

 ```swift
 Piano.wakeTapticEngine()
 ```
-This initializes and allocates the Haptic Feedback framework and essentially "wakes up" the Taptic Engine, as it is normally in an idle state.
+This initializes and allocates the Haptic Feedback framework and essentially "wakes up" the Taptic Engine, as it is normally in an idle state. `viewDidAppear()` is a good place to put this.

 #### 2. Prepare the Taptic Engine